 Weight and Size of Vehicle

 Both weight and size do have an effect on damage during a collision, they’re just not the only factors.
-Larger, heavier cars also surround the occupants with more protective materials and/or more space between the occupant and the parts of the car their bodies may encounter in a collision.
+Heavy cars also have more protective materials that surround the passengers and more space between the passenger and the parts of the car they may encounter during a crash.

 Larger, heavier vehicles are also better able to absorb the force of an impact in an auto collision.

 It is also said that mass could be a more important safety feature than size for most car-to-car collisions.
-But size may predominate more in rollover crashes and single-vehicle accidents generally.
+Although, size can predominate more when there is a rollover crash.

 Momentum of Vehicle